 As a Scientist, you will be concerned with accuracy, with precision, with efficiency, with testing and exploring theories, with disentangling and teasing apart complex causal relationships between variables, with learning something new about the world, and explaining what you have found to others clearly and honestly.

 As an Engineer, you will have to implement the plans agreed upon by the Artist and the Scientist, turning sketches and aspirations into reality.
-You will be faced with overcoming constant, annoying, niggling technical challenges and obstacles to realizing the blueprints.
+You will be faced with overcoming constant, annoying, niggling technical challenges and obstacles to realise the blueprints.
 You will spend your time answering the question how.
 How do I access that data?
 How to I derive this variable?
 How do I change the line width?
 How do I label that point?
 How do I change the tick-mark on the axis?
 How do I do this?
 How can I do that?

 As an Engineer, you will have a raw deal.
 If you fail to figure out how to do something, you will be blamed for your lack of knowledge and relevant skills.
 If you succeed, however, you will not be rewarded.
 Instead, the Artist and the Scientist will be thanked for the inspiration, boldness and insight of their plan.
 You merely carried out their instructions correctly, as you are expected to.